 Muslim period and Lisbon’s reconquest

 In 711, the Islamic Moors invaded the Peninsula, including Lisbon.
 They renamed the city al-Usbuma.
 In 789, Alfonso II of Asturias managed to reconquer the city until 808.
 Finally, the Christians retook the city in 1147, led by Afonso I and supported by a fleet of the second crusade.

 During the reign of Afonso III, Lisbon became the base for Portugal’s maritime expansion.
 This contributed to the development of the maritime laws enacted by King Ferdinand I. Afonso III also moved the capital from Coimbra to Lisbon.

 At the end of the fourteenth century, the merchant oligarchy enthroned the House of Aviz (the second dynasty of kings in Portugal) and under their reign, the city began to flourish.

-The city’s wealth attracted numerous citizens from Genoa, Flanders, Mallorca and Jews.
+The city’s wealth attracted numerous citizens from Genoa, Flanders and Mallorca.
 Their maritime knowledge influenced the court of Henry the Navigator.

-In the sixteenth century, the Casa da India began to commerce with Asia, Africa and Brazil, making the city even wealthier.
-Lisbon became the most important slave trade centre in Europe.
+In the sixteenth century, the Casa da India began to conduct business with Asia, Africa and Brazil, making the city yet wealthier, and the most important slave trade centre in Europe.